 (CBS4) – Coors Field is a 76 acre ballpark at 20th and Blake Streets in Denver’s Ballpark neighborhood.
 It’s a special to place to experience the national pastime and offers a spectacular view of the Rocky Mountains as a bonus.

 The Colorado Rockies have a 30-year lease agreement with the Denver Metropolitan Major League Baseball Stadium District to play at Coors Field.
-If you’re heading there to watch the Rockies play, or you’ve got plans to attend the upcoming Major League Baseball All-Star Game, it’s a good idea to plan ahead for your visit and keep the following information about the stadium in mind.
+If you’re heading there to watch the Rockies play, it’s a good idea to plan ahead for your visit and keep the following information about the stadium in mind.

 Coors Field opened in 1995 after the Colorado Rockies played their first two seasons at Mile High Stadium.
 The Rockies beat the New York Mets 11-9 in their home opener on April 26.

 The stadium was the host of the 1998 and 2021 MLB All-Star Games.